Superkilen: Background

 The park is part of an urban improvement plan coordinated by the City of Copenhagen in a partnership with Realdania, a private philanthropic organization.
 The objective was to upgrade the Nørrebro neighbourhood to a high standard of urban development liable to inspire other cities and districts.
 It is designed as a kind of world exposition for the local inhabitants, covering over 60 nationalities, who have been able to contribute their own ideas and artefacts to the project.

 Nørrebro is a neighbourhood plagued by crime and areas to the East and West of the park's location were cut off from the rest of the city by two major highways.
-It was also the site of riots in 2006 triggered by a controversial cartoon.
+It was also the site of riots in 2006 triggered by a controversial cartoon depicting the Muslim prophet Muhammad.
 The Copenhagen-based architects experienced the vandalism and violence of these riots in the streets outside their office, just after designing a downtown mosque, and decided to focus on creating urban spaces to promote integration across ethnicity, religion, culture, and languages.

 The designers see the park as not a finite project but an "artwork in progress."
 The design is based on dreams that could transform into objects and is meant to make people of diverse backgrounds feel at home.
 It uses humour to represent the different cultures in a respectful manner.

 Commissioned in June 2008, the design process lasted from January 2009 until February 2010, with construction between August 2010 and June 2012.
 The project cost $8,879,000 USD.